GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_item/index.md

 ---

 The cl::sycl::nd_item object is a container for all information about a work-item.
-The cl::sycl::nd_item object is used within the
+The cl::sycl::nd_item object is used within the handler::parallel_for functions.
+The cl::sycl::item object can return information about the local and global sizes of an enqueued nd_range as well as the local and global ids of the work item.

 Defined in base.h